-Your first concern after a disaster is your health and safety.
-You need to consider possible safety issues and monitor health and well-being.
+Your first concern after an emergency is your health and safety.

 Aiding the Injured

 - Check for injuries and call 911 if medical help is needed. - Do not attempt to move seriously injured persons unless they are in immediate danger of death or further injury. - If you must move an unconscious person, first stabilize the neck and back, then call for help.